Kathrin Lehmann

-Kathrin Margrit Lehmann (born 27 February 1980) is a Swiss ice hockey forward.
+Kathrin Margrit Lehmann (born 27 February 1980) is a Swiss-German member of the Swiss Ice Hockey Federation (SIHF) board of directors and a retired elite ice hockey forward and association football goalkeeper.
+She is the only sportswoman to have won the premier European cup competition in both ice hockey and association football.

+Ice hockey career

 She most recently played with ESC Planegg of the Deutsche Fraueneishockey-Liga (DFEL) in the 2019–20 season.

-International career
+International play

 Lehmann was selected for the Switzerland national women's ice hockey team in the 2006 and 2010 Winter Olympics.
 In 2010, she served as captain, scoring two goals and six points.
 In 2006, she scored three goals and five points.

 Lehmann has also appeared for Switzerland at ten IIHF Women's World Championships at two levels.
 Her first appearance came in 1997.
 She was a member of the bronze medal winning team at the 2012 championships.